 - Needs Attention

 The Overview diagram shows you a breakdown of devices by each of the five different categories.
-At a glance you can see just how many of the devices on your network are Up to Date as opposed to those that Need Attention.
+At a glance you can see just how many of the devices on your network are Up to Date as opposed to those in the Needs Attention category.
 Each number shown in a category tile corresponds to the number of devices in that category.

 Up to Date

 The center Up to Date diagram provides at a glance the status of your devices.
-The largest number in the center shows how many of your devices are up-to-date.
+The largest number in the center shows how many of your devices are up-to-date, which refers to devices that are fully compliant, do not need attention, and have no other pending status conditions.
 You can see the total number of Devices that are managed with Automox.
-The final number lets you know the percentage of your Devices that are in compliance.
+The final number lets you know the percentage of your Devices that are fully up-to-date.

 When the manual patch approval process is enabled, you can see the number of devices that have policies awaiting manual approval.
 Click the Manual Approval tile to see the patches that are ready for approval.

 The basic manual patch approval process is as follows:

 - Go to the System Management page to enable or disable the manual patch approval feature on a policy-by-policy basis.

 - Find the policy and select Edit Policy.

 - If you have enabled the manual patch approval feature, from the Dashboard, click the Manual Approval tile to view new patches that have been released for a device.
 The icons signify the OS family that the patch is part of.